tarwn/lessthandot-hugo/blogs/content/posts/2013-01-11-squishit-and-nancy.md

 ### Configuring Nancy's View Engine

 This was infinitely more complex than using a referenced library in a razor view with MVC.
-Translation: this was as simple as adding a “razor” section to the web.config:
+Translation: this was as simple as adding a "razor" section to the web.config:

 ```xml
 <configSections>